GoodGuyGuf/to-do-app/README.md

 # To Use this application

-Fork this repo or dowload the files, type 'open index.html' in your terminal and the app will start itself in the browser.
+Fork this repo or download the files, type 'open index.html' in your terminal and the app will start itself in the browser.

 # Development